 Official website: www.basilicasanclemente.com

-You can get on the metro, go to the Colosseo station, and then walk southeast on Via di San Jiovanni in Laterano.
-On a cobblestone pavement street is almost inconspicuous, use Via dei Normanni as a guide.
+You can get to the Church of St. Clement by metro: go to the Colosseo station and then walk southeast along Via di San Jiovanni in Laterano, then use Via dei Normanni as your guide.
 After another block, turn left onto Piazza di San Clemente.
-Just around the corner you will see a gate under a gable roof and a marble sign above them.
+Then just around the corner, you will see a gate under a gable roof and a marble sign above them.

 Services are held from Monday to Saturday at 8:00 and 18:30 in Italian;